Irving, Texas Rotator Surgeon - Dr. Kevin Kruse

 My Shoulder Hurts.
 Do I Need Rotator Cuff Repair?

 Rotator cuff injuries are very common.
 They can lead to shoulder pain and difficulty in moving the upper arm.
 When left untreated, rotator cuff injuries can lead to permanent weakness and loss of motion of the shoulder.
-The Irving rotator cuff surgeon of choice is Dr. Kevin Kruse, board-certified to perform orthopaedic surgery who specializes in treating problems of the shoulder.
+The Irving rotator cuff surgeon of choice is Dr. Kevin Kruse, is a board-certified shoulder surgeon who specializes in treating problems of the shoulder.
 His practice is viewed as the premier Irving rotator cuff shoulder surgery repair center.

 What is a Rotator Cuff?